 You no doubt are used to zooming in and out on your browser many times.
 Did you know you can do exactly the same in the Teams desktop client?

 All you need to do is press ‘CTRL+’ to zoom in and ‘CTRL-‘ to zoom out.

-This functionality has been around in other Microsoft Tech for a little while and is predominantly a tool in the Microsoft Education space, that is aimed at schools, colleges and teaches billed as a learning and accessibility tool.
-However it can of course be useful to a much wider audience than just schools, especially now that it is available in Microsoft teams.
-So how do you use it and what can it do?
+This functionality has been around in other Microsoft Tech for a little while and is predominantly a tool in the Microsoft Education space, that’s aimed at schools, colleges, and teachers billed as a learning and accessibility tool.
+However, it can, of course, be useful to a much wider audience than just schools, especially now that it is available in Microsoft Teams.
+So how do you use it, and what can it do?

-Firstly to access on a given message you use the 3 dots ‘…’ and select it from the drop down
+Firstly, to access a given message, use the three dots ‘…’ and select it from the drop-down.

 It can read the text aloud, at different speeds.
 It can show in larger font size with different colours and spacing.
-It can show syllables, verbs, nouns, adjectives, and sub-clauses all in different colours and even with lables.
+It can show syllables, verbs, nouns, adjectives, and sub-clauses all in different colours, and even with labels.

 If you’ve got something you don’t want to share in the background, then it’s pretty easy to blur it out or add a background effect in a Teams video call/meeting.

 This is handy functionality if you work in a busy office and have confidential information on your walls.
 It’s also helpful if you work from home and have the risk of family life crossing over to work-life in the background of your video calls.